Mushy96/vorp_goldmine/README.md

 ======================================

-- This script is a edit of vorp_graverobbing so all props to the creators of that script i just changed things to make this work as a mining script
+- For this script I used vorp_graverobbing and added to it to make it into a mining scriptso all props to the creators of that script